Taxation in New Zealand

 New Zealand has a work-based savings initiative called KiwiSaver.
 Most New Zealand registered employers must make compulsory contributions to a KiwiSaver fund or a complying superannuation fund for all eligible employees who have elected to participate.
 To be eligible, employees must satisfy the following conditions:

 Employers are subject to withholding tax on all KiwiSaver contributions.

-Non-resident entertainers are subject to withholding tax at a rate of 20%.
+Non-resident entertainers are generally subject to withholding tax at a rate of 20%.
 This tax may be treated as a final tax.
 Non-resident contractors are generally subject to withholding tax at a rate of 15% for income from contract services.
 This tax is neither a minimum nor a final tax and is paid on account of any annual income tax liability.

 Business losses may be offset against a taxpayer's other net income in the year when the loss is sustained.
 The balance of any loss may be carried forward and offset against future net income of the taxpayer.

 Directors' fees - Directors are generally taxed as self-employed persons.
 Directors' fees paid by New Zealand companies to non-resident individual directors are generally taxable in New Zealand.
 No special provisions apply other than a requirement for the payer to deduct withholding tax, generally at a rate of 33%.